Eomm/blog-posts/posts/bonus-dont-use-jest.md

 })
 ```

-By running the above test with the command `jest --verbose test.js` it will fail with the stange error:
+By running the above test with the command `jest test.js` (with the default `jest` configuration) it will fail with the stange error:

 ```bash
   ● Array is not an Array